zenml-io/zenml/docs/book/component-gallery/orchestrators/sagemaker.md

 Here, the data will be available in `/opt/ml/processing/input/data/train`, `/opt/ml/processing/input/data/val` and `/opt/ml/processing/input/data/test`.

+In the case of using `Pipe` for `input_data_s3_mode`, a file path specifying the pipe will be available as per the description written [here](https://docs.aws.amazon.com/sagemaker/latest/dg/model-access-training-data.html#model-access-training-data-input-modes).
+An example of using this pipe file within a Python script can be found [here](https://github.com/aws/amazon-sagemaker-examples/blob/main/advanced_functionality/pipe_bring_your_own/train.py).

 #### Export: job -> S3
 Data from within the job (e.g. produced by the training process, or when preprocessing large data) can be exported as well.
 The structure is highly similar to that of importing data.
 Copying data to S3 can be configured with `output_data_s3_mode`, which supports `EndOfJob` (default) and `Continuous`.